-This wacky collection of third wheels and other campers is a visual hoot, with tricked-out trailers to fit every personality.
-Consider Western-themed “The Pioneer,” a log cabin trailer with cowboy-print curtains, or hot-pink “The Fifi,” designed by the owners of a New Orleans wig store.
-The compound’s newest addition, a circus-style wagon named “The Pee-Wee,” served as a prop in the 1988 film Big Top Pee-wee.
-(It was the home on wheels of Pee-wee’s love interest.)
+The Hicksville Trailer Palace’s wacky collection of third wheels and other campers is a visual hoot—there’s a tricked-out trailer to fit every personality here, making it a perennial favorite place to stay when visiting Greater Palm Springs or Joshua Tree National Park.
+Consider Western-themed “The Pioneer,” a log cabin trailer with cowboy-print curtains, or hot-pink “The Fifi,” designed by the owners of a New Orleans wig store (hence the trio of glowing wig heads).
+Another oddity, a circus-style wagon named “The Pee-Wee,” served as a prop in the 1988 film Big Top Pee-Wee.
+(It was the home on wheels of Pee-Wee’s love interest.)

-If you’re into games, Hicksville might be your idea of heaven on earth.
-There’s mini golf, archery, ping-pong, a dartboard, horseshoes, and a no-coins-required jukebox.
+If you’re into games and stuff to play with, Hicksville might be your idea of heaven on earth.
+There’s mini golf, a library, archery, BB guns, ping-pong, a dartboard, horseshoes, and a no-coins-required jukebox (fans of the Cramps, the Misfits, and other Eighties left-of-the-dial faves will rejoice).
+Free video arcade games are housed in a converted ice-cream truck.
 Dogs are welcome too; they’ll have fun paddling in their own special pool at Fort Dog.

 Pappy and Harriet’s Pioneertown Palace, the Noah Purifoy Outdoor Desert Art Museum, and of course, the aforementioned Joshua Tree National Park, are just a few of the nearby attractions to check out.
 Added bonus: Everything at Hicksville Trailer Palace runs on solar power.